COUN 101. Career Exploration. 1 Credit.

 COUN 515.
 Methods of Research.
 3 Credits.

 Introduces basic procedures in analysis of counseling research data.
 Topics including data coding, data entry and use of statistical packages are presented in an individualized manner.
-Repeatable to 2 credits.
 Prerequisite: COUN 515.
+Repeatable to 3.00 credits.
 S/U grading.
+F,S,SS.

 COUN 519.
 Career Counseling.
 3 Credits.

 An introduction to the psychology of careers and to the practice of career counseling.
 Career development theories, occupational classification systems, assessment instruments, and the use of occupational information for career education and life planning are included.
 Career counseling strategies for use with a diverse population are introduced.
 F,S,SS.